Obstructive syndrome in the elderly diagnosis. Bronchial obstruction syndrome (bronchospastic syndrome)

 For this purpose, children use:

-b2 antagonists short action;
+b2 antagonists short acting;

 anticholinergics;